Pseudo-Bayesian Optimization: Empirical Evaluations

 \subsection{Synthetic Black-Box Function Optimization}

-We perform testing in the minimization tasks of $4$ well-known benchmark functions, including a 2D Goldstein-price function, a 2D Drop-wave function, a 6D Hartmann function, and a 10D Ackley function.
+We test our considered methods on the minimization of $4$ well-known benchmark functions, including a 2D Goldstein-price function, a 2D Drop-wave function, a 6D Hartmann function, and a 10D Ackley function.
 For all the methods, we run $100$ iterations with $5$ initial samples for the two $2$D functions, $500$ iterations with $10$ initial samples for the other two with higher dimensions.
-From Fig. \ref{fig:synthetic}, we see that PseudoBO-KR-Hyb achieves the lowest objective in three out of four tasks within the query budget.
-TuRBO demonstrates competitive performance by reaching the lowest objective in two out of four tasks.
-Moreover, we record the cumulative regret in Fig. \ref{fig:synthetic_cumregt}.
-PseudoBO-KR-Hyb has sublinear cumulative regrets in time in all cases and is the best in three out of four tasks.
+From Figure \ref{fig:synthetic}, we see that PseudoBO - LR + Hyb achieves the lowest objective in three out of four tasks within the query budget.
+Moreover, we report the cumulative regret in Figure \ref{fig:synthetic_cumregt}.
+PseudoBO - LR + Hyb is the best in three out of four tasks.